brianz/blog/content/post/serverless-part-iv.md

 to the designated S3 bucket.
 How you manage your AWS keys between systems is an entirely different discussion which we won't talk about now (and is a question which I'm working out myself).

-Setting up `meta sync` is pretty simple...the github page gives you all the details you'll need: https://github.com/serverless/serverless-meta-sync
+Setting up `meta sync` is pretty simple...the Github page gives you all the details you'll need: https://github.com/serverless/serverless-meta-sync

 Someone will need to initially set this up to actually put the `_meta` directory up in S3.
 If